 My name is Christian Dawson, and my constituency home is in the ISPCP.
 Today I am speaking to you on behalf of the newly formed Universal Acceptance Steering Group, or UASG.

 The topic of Universal Acceptance shouldn’t be new to anybody on the Board or in our community.
-Many Internet systems are unprepared for the growth of TLDs.
+Many Internet systems are unprepared for the growth of TLDs , and IDNs bring a sharp focus to this issue..
 In order to ensure widespread adoption of TLDs, improve market confidence of operators, and enhance consumer trust in the DNS we have long needed to do something about it.

-This week, a small group of community members interested in Universal Acceptance sent a letter to the Board announcing the community driven formation of a Universal Acceptance Steering Group.
-The global multistakeholder community needs to work on outreach, best practices and knowledge repositories that should be disseminated Internet-wide.
+Community work from the bottom up for the past years have culminated to this week, when a small group of community members interested in Universal Acceptance sent a letter to the Board announcing the community driven formation of a Universal Acceptance Steering Group.
+The global multistakeholder community needs to work on outreach, best practices and knowledge repositories that should be disseminated Internet-wide, and track our progress along the way.
 The UASG has been founded to guide a central community effort to make that difference.
 We expect this to be a long-term initiative, stretching as much as 10 years in duration.

 Today, and with the letter from the Universal Acceptance Steering Group already on your desk, we are calling on ICANN to support our effort.
 ICANN staff should be the key coordinator in a formalized community effort on Universal Acceptance, and provide resources to the community in order to address this important issue.

 Our community is energized and quickly growing.
-Some are here because they want to speed the mass adoption of new gTLDs.
-Some are here because they want to limit help desk calls from upset consumers.
-Some are here because the existence of IDNs has the potential to make it far easier for much of the world to interact online in their own languages and alphabets.
-But all are here because they want to be a part of a global, interconnected internet.
+Some are here because they want to speed the mass adoption of new TLDs.
+Some are here because they are concerned with upset consumers.
+Even more are here because the existence of IDNs has the potential to make it far easier for much of the world to interact online in their own languages and alphabets.
+But all are here because they want the internet to be global, interconnected, and multicultural.
 The community is diverse, but the need is vital.

-We, the members of the UASG, call on ICANN to support this community-led effort.
+We, from the community, call on ICANN to support this community-led effort.
 This isn’t policy, but it is one of the most important things you can do to support the expanding promise of the global Internet.